 Unlike conventional open surgery which needs a larger cut in the neck to reach the thyroid gland, this robotic procedure only involves making either a larger cut or a few keyhole cuts in the armpit instead.

-The da Vinci® system makes full use of the tight surgical space provided by a small cut by utilising its 4 articulated robotic arms and a high-performance vision system.
+The robot-assisted surgical system makes full use of the tight surgical space provided by a small cut by utilising its 4 articulated robotic arms and a high-performance vision system.
 This allows the surgeon to operate with accuracy and dexterity while aided by magnified images of the interior of the body.

 Why do you need a robotic thyroidectomy?